Massachusetts Protective Order Lawyer

 Harassment Orders in the Commonwealth of Massachusetts

-A) Last night, Alma’s estranged husband broke into her home and forced her to have sex with him.
+A) Alma’s estranged husband broke into her home and forced her into sex.

 B) Bob and his girlfriend (and the mother of his two children) have just gone through an ugly breakup.
 Bob’s girlfriend has on three occasions left threatening notes on Bob’s windshield, slashed his tires, and scratched his car.